ServerSideHannes/las/README.md

 x_1 = mel_specdata_img

 # x_2 should have shape (Batch-size, no_prev_tokens, No_tokens).
-# "no_prev_tokens" is the of previously predicted tokens
+# "no_prev_tokens" is the number of previously predicted tokens,
+# I.E the model will predict the no_prev_tokens+1:th token.
 x_2 = one_hot_encoded_vectors

 model.predict(x=[x_1, x_2])